 How does marking my product patent pending benefit me?

 Marking your product patent pending does not provide you with any additional benefits.
 It is merely a notice to the public that you have filed a patent application with the United States Patent and Trademark Office.
-A patent pending does not give you a right to sue others for damages.
+A patent-pending does not give you the right to sue others for damages.

 In general, I recommend marking products with patent pending because it does let competitors know that should they choose to proceed, a patent might be issued soon for your product and that they should spend some money to do due diligence and clear their own product that they want to introduce into the marketplace.

 Do you have a question that I have not addressed in this blog entry?
 Please feel free to contact me.